eskehaack/mlops_grp33/reports/README.md

 > Example:
 > *Student sXXXXXX was in charge of developing of setting up the initial cookie cutter project and developing of the*
 > *docker containers for training our applications.*
-> *Student sXXXXXX was in charge of training our models in the cloud and deploying them afterwards.*
+> *Student sXXXXXX was in charge of training our models in the cloud and deploying them afterward.*
 > *All members contributed to code by...*
 >
 > Answer:

 Magnus (s214588): Developed the main runtime for the train and prediction scripts, with the corresponding Pytorch Lightning model and supporting dataloading setup, as well as the wrapper for the API wrapper for the prediction script and hydra configs.
 Primary DVC struggler.
 The main contributor to the development and debugging of the docker setup for all images, as well as fixing the cloud builds and runs.
 Managed the deployment of VertexAI training and Inference API cloud run.

 Lachlan (s214593): Was in charge of implementing the profiling with the use of the tensorboard module.
 Also the charge of setting up the data drift analysis and monitoring of the cloud service.
 Also was in charge of setting up the wandb team and project.
 Also contributed to CI integration of unit tests.

 Eske (s214643) was in charge of the repository setup and control, here including the CI setup for unit testing.
 The creator of the individual unit tests and coverage setups.
 Primary rubber duck for s214588.
 In charge of the cloud build setup, creating the Cloud Build triggers and setups, and enabling the code to be built on the cloud service.
-All members contributed with the debugging of code.
+All members contributed to the debugging of the code.